 The electrical system for this unit is equipped with two replaceable fuses.
 See the chart below for the circuit, amperage, and approximate location of the fuses.

 Circuit Amperage Approximate Location

-Main 25 amp Behind the seat on the left hand side of the machine.
+Main 25 amp Instrument control panel.

-PTO Clutch 15 amp Instrument control panel.
+PTO Clutch 15 amp Behind the seat on the left hand side of the unit.